MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-07-aws-backup-powershell.md

 ## Prerequisites

-[AWS PowerShell Module] installed and [credentials configured] to allow you to access AWS via PowerShell (and have the appropriate permissions to carry out the commands successfully).
+[AWS PowerShell Module] installed and [credentials configured] to allow you to access AWS via PowerShell (and have the appropriate permissions to the AWS backup service).

 ## Cmdlets